MarianaCarlota/MarianaCarlota/README.md

 ### Hi there 👋 Welcome to my github page!

-My name is Mariana and I have been working in fashion 👗 for most of my career.
-Currently I'm transitioning into a new career path in **_web development_** 💻
-I'm very curious 👀 always looking for learning new things and very excited about the future.
+My name is Mariana and I'm currently transitioning into a new career path in **_web development_** 💻 I'm very curious 👀 always looking for learning new things and very excited about the future.
+I have been working in fashion 👗 for most of my career.
 These characteristics of mine, along with my interest in aesthetic and beautiful things made me jump into a new challenge - a web development bootcamp **@Le Wagon** where I acquired new skills and built exciting projects 🚀 Now that it's finished, I'm ready to start a new adventure in the tech world.